Welcome To Hell (1981)

 (6 Apr.
 2009)

-The Bloodlust single was released by Neat Records in August of 1982, a couple
+The Bloodlust single was released by Neat Records in August of 1982,

-it happens to contain two of my favorite Venom songs so it seemed appropriate to review it, here.
+it, but it happens to contain two of my favorite Venom songs so it seemed appropriate to review it, here.

-"Bloodlust" starts out with a couple of stray guitar riffs and then Cronos shouting,
+"Bloodlust" starts out with a couple of stray guitar riffs and then Cronos

-tune and has all the evil atmosphere of a 70s/80s horror movie.
+of a relaxed tune and has all the evil atmosphere of a 70s/80s horror movie.
 Even the lyrics echo this sentiment well enough:

 "Now I shall feast